 List these items in detail, breaking down the prices of each, their costs and profitability.

-How will you reach new clients and expand?
-What ads will you use and how much will it cost?
+How will you reach new customers and expand?
+What advertising will you use and how much will it cost?
 What about low-cost or no-cost marketing options?
 You can include a more general overview here, but you should still do lots of research and planning.

 - Nail Salon Marketing Plan (give an overview of how you’ll reach and bring in new clients- explain your target market and how you’ll reach out to them)